Bad Lip Reading: History

 In May 2018, BLR released "Royal Wedding", a Bad Lip Reading of the wedding of Prince Harry and Meghan Markle.
 The video quickly went viral, amassing millions of hits.
 When YouTube revealed the top trending videos of 2018, "Royal Wedding" ranked third in the UK, just behind the actual wedding itself.

 In March 2019, BLR released "Chocolate Lagoon", a Bad Lip Reading of the live performance of "Shallow" by Bradley Cooper and Lady Gaga at the 91st Academy Awards ceremony.
 On Christmas Day, 25 December 2019, they released another Star Wars-themed music video, "My Stick", which is a sequel to "Seagulls!
 (Stop It Now)".

-A Halloween-themed song called "Monster Run," was uploaded on Halloween 2020, and is another spoof of BTS.

 In July 2022, BLR released a five-part interpretation of the musical Hamilton.
 Re-imagined as "Axe-Assassin Albertson", the project revolves around a post-apocalyptic backstory in which an Artificial Intelligence in the year 2122 attempts to restore the missing soundtrack to Hamilton by analyzing the lips of the performers.
 In addition to replacing several of the production's musical numbers with original songs featuring nonsensical lyrics, many songs were transformed into spoken word dialogue scenes.
 Upon its release, Hamilton creator Lin-Manuel Miranda shared the video with his fans: "Thanks @badlipreading.
 You've made my life."
-Bad Lip Reading himself tweeted that the project was begun as a way of personally coping with the Covid-19 pandemic.
+Bad Lip Reading himself tweeted that the project was begun as a way of personally coping with the COVID-19 pandemic.
 An accompanying 10-song Axe-Assassin Albertson album was released on July 17, 2022, featuring full-length versions of all the songs heard in the video series.

 Copyright issues

 One of Bad Lip Reading's works, "Dirty Spaceman", a redubbing of "Check It Out" by Will.i.am featuring Nicki Minaj, was taken down due to a claim of copyright infringement.
-It is unclear whether Universal Music issued a formal DMCA takedown request or else YouTube's Content ID Match system detected the work and removed it automatically.
+It is unclear whether Universal Music issued a formal DMCA takedown request or YouTube's Content ID Match system detected the work and removed it automatically.

 In March 2012, the video "Beard With Glue", a bad lip reading of "You're Beautiful" by James Blunt, was taken down by Warner Music Group on a copyright claim.
-Unlike "Dirty Spaceman", the claim was soon released, however, and the video was returned.
+Unlike "Dirty Spaceman", the claim was soon released, however, and the video was returned in October 2012.
 "Gang Fight" had been similarly taken down the previous year, in 2011, but returned.
 UMG has also taken down "(Rockin') All Nite Long", the Taylor Swift spoof that features Wiz Khalifa.
 BLR's parody of "Hot Problems", "Time to Rock", was also taken down, but later returned.

 BLR did a redubbing of "Girls Like You" by Maroon 5 called "Haiku", released on 12 October 2018, but the video was taken down later the same day.

 Another bad lip reading of "You Need To Calm Down" by Taylor Swift, "Lushfull", was taken down in June 2019.